yanik-recke/dev-explain/README.md

 *Early Development Stage*

-A Golang-powered tool that lets you chat with an LLM (via Ollama) to get insights about GitHub repositories, commit histories, and code changes.
+A Golang-powered service that lets you chat with an LLM (via Ollama) to get insights about GitHub repositories, commit histories, and code changes.
 Ask questions like:
 - "Are any commits using a specific method?"
 - "Who modified this file recently?"
 - "Explain the diff in commit XYZ."